dhawk/concurrent-pascal-compiler/interrupt-problems.md

 In preventing this kind of problem the programmer must first recognize that the `velocity` variable is shared between two concurrent sites of activity (the main thread and the interrupt subroutine).
 In an embedded system all such concurrently shared variables will need to be identified.
 In this simple example the `velocity` variable consists of only two bytes, but often concurrently shared data structures will be more complex.

 A change to a concurrently shared data structure constitutes a *critical section* that needs to be performed as an *atomic* (indivisible) operation.
 This operation must be implemented so as to ensure that the variable is internally consistent after each atomic  change.
-In the cruise control example the two movff instructions constitute a critical section that must be performed atomically.
+In the cruise control example the two movff instructions constitute a critical section that must be performed atomically[^16bit_solution].

+[^16bit_solution]: If this exact same program was implemented on a CPU with 16 bit words the problem would be "solved" since only a single instruction would be required to read the ADC value and the single instruction would be atomic.
+However the general problem remains for non-trivial concurrently shared data structures.

 There are several mechanisms by which a programmer can correctly protect critical sections for concurrent data sharing.
 One can surround the critical sections with semaphores, spin locks, or simply turn interrupts off.
 This does require that the programmer understands the problem, correctly identifies all critical sections, and implements a consistent mechanism to protect each shared data structure.
 This can be difficult enough for a lone programmer, but is even more difficult in a large system with multiple programmers, or when the initial programmer(s) on a project are gone and a new programmer inherits the project at a later time.

-## Why not C?
+### Why not C?

 C is a low level language that was originally developed as an assembler replacement that provides constructs that map efficiently to typical CPU instructions.
 It was popular because it was widely available and supported many computer architectures.
 Some implementations provide interrupt subroutines.
 These interrupt subroutines add primitive concurrency but without a mechanism for concurrent data sharing.
 The widely misunderstood `volatile` keyword does **not** provide that mechanism[^volatile].
 Indeed the XC8 compiler generates exactly the same code in the critical section examined above whether the velocity variable is declared as volatile or not.